Data Privacy Statement

 Privacy Statement Changes

-This privacy statement may be changed from time to time, consistent with the requirements of the Safe Harbor.
+This privacy statement may be changed from time to time.
 We will post any revised policy on this website, or a similar website that replaces this website.

 Information Subject to Other Policies

-We are committed to following the Principles for all personal information within the scope of the Safe Harbor Agreement.
+We are committed to following the data protection regulations for all personal information.
 However, certain information is subject to policies of the firm that may differ in some respects from the general policies set forth in this statement.

 - Information relating to present or former LDM Global personnel is subject to our policies concerning personnel data privacy, which are available to present LDM Global personnel on LDM Global’s intranet (the Global Insider) and former LDM Global personnel upon request.